ostcar/kingfisher/README.md

 ## Current state of the project

 The project is in an early stage.
 I am currently exploring the API.
-There will by many breaking changes.
-There will probably also be changes, how the data is stored on disk, without the posibility to migrate the data.
+There will be many breaking changes.
+There will probably also be changes, how the data is stored on disk, without the possibility to migrate the data.

-Please inform me, if you plan to use this platform, so I can keep your usecase in mind and consider writing migrations.
+Please inform me, if you plan to use this platform, so I can keep your use case in mind and consider writing migrations.